firecracker-microvm/firecracker/docs/design.md

 1. Firecracker can safely run workloads from different customers on the same machine.
-1. Customers can create microVMs with any combination of vCPU and memory to match their application requirements.
+1. Customers can create microVMs with any combination of vCPU (up to 32) and memory to match their application requirements.
 1. Firecracker microVMs can oversubscribe host CPU and memory.
 The degree of oversubscription is controlled by customers, who may factor in workload correlation and load in order to ensure smooth host system operation.